-The aluminum wheels and axle end cover come treated with a clear coating.
+The aluminum wheels and axle end cover come treated with a clear-coating.
 Keep them looking good by washing with soap and water.
 Do not use abrasive cleaners or polishes on coated aluminum wheels.

-General Information and Operation Step
+General Information and Operation

+Step

 To operate the step, lift up on the front of the step and pull straight out until step locks into place.
-Some units will be equipped with a double step.
-After extending the step, the second portion folds out.
-To store the step, fold it back into position, lift the front slightly and push the step back into its storage area.

-CAUTION
+/ CAUTION

 Once the steps are lowered, press down on them to make sure they are secure in their notches.
-Never travel with step lowered or extended.
+Never travel with the step lowered or extended.